carlHandy/popover-api-js/README.md

 # Popover JS

-A lightweight JavaScript/TypeScript library for creating and managing popovers in web applications.
+A lightweight JavaScript/TypeScript library for creating and managing popovers in web applications built on top the [Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API) standard.
 Compatible with React.

 ## Features

 - Easy integration with any JS/TS project
 - Supports positioning popovers at the top, bottom, left, or right of the target element
+- Supports customizing the appearance of the popover with inline CSS
 - Simple API for showing, hiding, and toggling popovers
 - React component for seamless React integration